Consumer medicine information

 - Systemic lupus erythematous or scleroderma (a disease affecting the skin, joints and kidneys).

-- Are of African origin, since you may have a higher risk of angioedema and this medicine is less effective in lowering your blood pressure.
+- Are of African origin since you may have a higher risk of angioedema and this medicine is less effective in lowering your blood pressure.

 - Have abnormally increased levels of a hormone called aldosterone in your blood (primary aldosteronism).

-Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

 • Some antibiotics and medicines used to treat infections.